b0th/p3t/README.md

    //_(       //_(
    ```

 Put it in a txt file like `camel.txt` in `/pets`.
-Then you should have `/pets/camel.txt` and you should be able to call it with `python3 main.py camel`.
+Then you should have `/pets/camel.txt` and you should be able to call it with `python3 main.py camel 3` for example.